TollefsonJ/my_website/public/global/bio_snippet.md

-I'm a PhD candidate at the Brown University Department of Sociology.
-My research uses computational, spatial, and quantitative methods to investigate core sociological questions, with a focus on long-term trajectories of social and environmental change in cities.
-I also have an enduring interest in political ecology and science and technology studies.
-Check out my work using the links below.
-Thanks for visiting!
+I am a PhD candidate at the Brown University Department of Sociology and the Institute at Brown for Environment and Society.
+My research uses computational, spatial, quantitative, and historical methods to investigate longstanding sociological questions, with a focus on the role of socio-environmental processes in persistent patterns of urban inequality.
+I also examine related questions from a science and society perspective, drawing on mixed methods approaches alongside computational and network analysis techniques.
+Explore what I'm working on by clicking the links below.